Tulsk, Co. Roscommon

 left its skin in her hand…16

 The legendary association with animals may be the inspiration for the story of a woman who chased her calf into the cave.
 The animal then dragged the unfortunate soul all the way to the Caves of Kesh, some 40 km (25 mi) distant.
-As a visualization of this legend, there is a hotspot in the virtual-reality panorama of Oweynagat Cave that will link to the Caves of Kesh.17 The Oweynagat Cave of today has been, sadly, greatly altered from that visited by the early antiquarians due to a modern lane that bisects the cave.
+As a visualization of this legend, there is a hotspot in the virtual-reality panorama of Oweynagat Cave that will link to the Caves of Kesh.17 The Oweynagat Cave environment of today has been altered from that visited by the early antiquarians due to a modern lane that bisects the land above cave, where previously a circular enclosure could be discerned.
 The visitor today will find a short, 3 m (10 ft) souterrain leading to a mostly natural, rather muddy and narrow cave passage of some 47 m (154 ft).
 The visitor must crawl in for some 10 m (33 ft) before there is room enough to stand.
 A much more visitor-friendly souterrain may be visited at Binder’s Cove, in Co.
 Down.

 Perhaps the most compelling archaeological detail of Oweynagat Cave is found on one of the lintel stones supporting the walls of the souterrain at the cave’s entrance.
 This may be viewed by clicking on a hotspot in the VR tour.
 Samuel Ferguson, exploring the cave in 1864, discovered the ogham writing on the stone that he translated as “Fráech, son of Medb.”18 Fráech, the hero of another “cattle-raid” story, the Táin Bó Fráech, was Queen Medb’s son-in-law, married to her daughter, Finnabair.
 Is it possible that this ogham stone, re-used to construct a souterrain perhaps thousands of years after the first builders of the Rathcroghan Mound lived, provides evidence of the Royal Crúachan of Medb and Ailill?
 Or was the ogham stone custom-inscribed to provide a sense of sanctity to the construction of the souterrain tunnel in the early medieval years?19